 Q3 - How good at sailing do I need to be?

-So long as you know what happens when you waggle the stick at the back, you're good enough!
+In simple terms, so long as you know what happens when you waggle the stick at the back, you're good enough!
+Redesmere isn't the America's Cup or the Olympics!
 Racing is by far the quickest way of improving sailing skills and every one of us started knowing very little and we've all got more to learn.

 Q4 - What course do I sail?